rheiger/LLM-Meetup/README.md

 ## Outlook
 There will be more to come.
 Feedback is welcome.

+### Roadmap
+- Expand the web UI so conversations can be configured and controlled when running in containers.

 #### Version and last edited
 This is version: v0.5.1 (build: 61) by rheiger@icloud.com on 2024-08-29 13:58:46